 - Organizations must also develop a good safety culture by getting all employees and all levels of management involved in the safety program.

 - The organization must be very clear with safety priorities.
-Management and supervisors must lead by example and be held accountable when not following your companies policies and procedures
+Management and supervisors must lead by example.

 - Regular inspections, audits, and safety observations should also note employee behaviors and their understanding of safety procedures.